opencloud-community/ot-controller/docs/signaling-api/whiteboard.md

 ## Overview

-The spacedeck module allows participants to collaboratively edit a whiteboard (space).
+The whiteboard module allows participants to collaboratively edit a whiteboard (space).

 A moderator has to initialize the space for a room with the [`initialize`](#initialize) action.
 Once initialized, every participant in a room will get an access URL to the created space via the [`space_url`](#spaceurl) message.